SOCAL SUMMER SHOWCASE RULES 2024

 3 POINT SYSTEM:

-B. Should any team fail to field the minimum number of players for a match during preliminary game play; then ALL preliminary games played by that team will be considered 3-0 forfeits .
+- Should any team fail to field the minimum number of players for a match during preliminary game play; then ALL preliminary games played by that team will be considered 1-0 forfeits and all opposing teams will thus be awarded three (3) points.

 TIE BREAKERS: In the event there is a tie in points after the completion of preliminary games or round robin play, the following methods will be used to break the tie in the order listed:

-E. Goal Differential +3 goals difference will be the maximum counted per game)
+- Goal Differential (+3 goals difference will be the maximum counted per game)

-COACHING: All Coaches have total responsibility for the conduct of their players, guests, friends and spectators at all times.
+COACHING: All Coaches have total responsibility for the conduct of their players, guests, friends, and spectators always.
 Coaching from the sidelines (giving direction to one’s own team on points of strategy and position) is permitted, provided:

-AWARDS for 2010-2016: Champions and Finalists will be awarded with medals for each member on the roster and a Trophy for the team.
+AWARDS for 2011-2017: Champions and Finalists will be awarded with medals for the team.
+The Champions Coach will receive a Champions Team trophy.

 HOME TEAM: The HOME team is listed first on the schedule, provides game ball, and shall have initial kick off.
 Teams will sit on the same side of the fields, with spectators opposite.
 The home team shall select which bench they will sit on.
 The home team will change uniforms in case of a color conflict, as determined by the center referee.

 DISCIPLINE: Any player or coach who is sent off (red card or ejection) will not be allowed to participate in the next scheduled match and may be suspended for the remainder of the tournament by the tournament officials.
 Red cards issued for violent conduct, ex.
 Fighting, will be grounds for expulsion from the remainder of the tournament and will be reported to the appropriate State Soccer Association.
 The player ID cards will be pulled for all red cards issued for violent conduct or referee abuse and submitted to CalSouth (tournament sanctioning organization).
 During game suspension(s) for coaches, there can be NO contact between the team and the coach during the game and the coach must be out of sight and sound of the field.
-Additionally, the coach must not be involved in unacceptable conduct (defined as coaching his/her players by any means or method, or harassment of opponents/players/referees/
+Additionally, the coach must not be involved in unacceptable conduct (defined as coaching his/her players by any means or method, or harassment of opponents/players/referees/staff).
+Failure to adhere to this rule will result an immediate ejection from the tournament for the coach.

 SPECTATORS: All spectators are to be on the opposite side of the field from the Team Benches.
 In the spirit of sportsmanship, we ask spectators to be on the same half as their team and MIRROR their team.
 Do not change ends at half-time.
 Do not mix in with the spectators of the opposing team.
 Each team is to remain on their half of midfield.